 Each subsystem details the different means of harnessing the most heat between the cold air intake to the hot air exhaust.
-The main components that were different in each existing type of thermal panel were the dark material used to capture and/or absorb the sunlight.
+The main components that were different in each existing type of thermal panel were the dark material used in order to capture/absorb the sunlight.